Plantation complexes in the Southern United States: Ancillary structures

-Some structures on plantations provided subsidiary functions; again, the term dependency can be applied to these buildings.
+Some structures provided subsidiary functions; again, the term dependency can be applied to these buildings.
 A few were common, such as the carriage house and blacksmith shop; but most varied widely among plantations and were largely a function of what the planter wanted, needed, or could afford to add to the complex.
 These buildings might include schoolhouses, offices, churches, commissary stores, gristmills, and sawmills.

 Found on some plantations in every Southern state, plantation schoolhouses served as a place for the hired tutor or governess to educate the planter's children, and sometimes even those of other planters in the area.
 On most plantations, however, a room in the main house was sufficient for schooling, rather than a separate dedicated building.
 Paper was precious, so the children often recited their lessons until they memorized them.
 The usual texts in the beginning were the Bible, a primer, and a hornbook.
 As the children grew older their schooling began to prepare them for their adult roles on the plantation.
 Boys studied academic subjects, proper social etiquette, and plantation management, while girls learned art, music, French, and the domestic skills suited to the mistress of a plantation.